nterprise/api-docs/data/docs/jekyll/api/niagara/oas_workFlow.md

 Workflows are a new feature of nterprise niagara.
 Similar to a flow chart, the Workflow defines how the work is to be accomplished in a series of Steps, including all of the details.
 The goal is to help standardize repeatable processes, to make work more consistent and efficient.
 A Workflow starts in the Designer.

+## Security Restrictions

+Contexts are a top level entity, however, contexts act upon an entity.
+In order to start a context the user must have read access to the entity being processed.
+This restriction applies to all entities the work-flow might interact with.

+For example: A work-flow starts processing for a unit.
+A step in that work flow updates a value for a customer.
+The user must also have read access to the customer.

 # Authentication

 - oAuth2 authentication.